 Each year, the arrival and lighting of the Rockefeller Center Christmas Tree is awaited with baited breath.
 The anticipation is full of holiday spirit, as the city is basking in the arrival of the holiday department store windows and other festive cheer.
 We had the great fortune of going behind the scenes into the lighting ceremony of the Rockefeller Center tree and are sharing with you the top 10 secrets we learned about this tradition that dates back to 1931.

-1. There’s a New Star This Year, Designed by a Famous Architect
+1. A New Star was Designed by a Famous Architect in 2018

 For the nerds in us, the core of the star is made of custom-machined aluminum and 140 LED lighting spots.
 The star is illuminated with Swarovski’s own “Active Panel” technology, a proprietary backlighting method that uses heat to affix the crystals to glass for full sparkle capacity.
 It was made both in Rhode Island and in Austria.